 - Communications: We are proactively contacting our employees, customers, and suppliers to keep all stakeholders abreast of our preparedness and response initiatives.
 We have provided a dedicated webpage to display our COVID-19 communication: https://cyrusone.com/covid-19/

-- Travel: We have limited unnecessary employee travel and have stopped all international business travel.
+- Travel: We have limited unnecessary employee travel

 - Preventive Measures: Business Line Managers and Operations Management are actively enforcing preventive and appropriate response measures to screen and recognize individuals who are displaying signs of illness.